The 2-second answer to the question, ‘What is Irish whiskey?’ is that it’s a spirit produced in Ireland.

 Right, let’s get you up-to-speed on everything from what is Irish whiskey to how it tastes and what it’s made from.
 Dive on in!

 One of the world’s most famous styles of whiskey, Irish whiskey is a type of distilled drink that’s been around for almost 1,000 years.
-The most popular whiskey in the world during the 19th century, it’s still hugely popular through the likes of Jameson and Bushmills (and now a number of new exciting distilleries).
+The most popular whiskey in the world during the 19th century, it’s still hugely popular thanks to the likes of Jameson and Bushmills.

 Typically triple distilled, Irish whiskey is made from unmalted barley that is usually blended with grain whiskey.
 Closed kilns are used to dry the malt, so it is only exposed to hot air and not smoke.
 Fermentation can include additional enzymes to prepare the starches for conversion to alcohol.